firefly-iii/firefly-iii/readme.md

 Make sure you check for updates regularly.
 Your Firefly III instance will ask you to do this.
 [Upgrade instructions](https://firefly-iii.readthedocs.io/en/latest/installation/upgrading.html) can be found in the [official documentation](https://firefly-iii.readthedocs.io/en/latest/index.html).

 ## Contribute
 Your help is always welcome!
 Feel free to open issues, ask questions, talk about it and discuss this tool.
 I've created several social media accounts and I invite you to follow them, tweet at them and post to them.
-There's [reddit](https://www.reddit.com/r/FireflyIII/), [Twitter](https://twitter.com/Firefly_III) and [Facebook](https://www.facebook.com/FireflyIII/) just to start.
+There's [reddit](https://www.reddit.com/r/FireflyIII/) and [Twitter](https://twitter.com/Firefly_III).
 It's not very active but it's a start!

 Of course, there are some [contributing guidelines](https://github.com/firefly-iii/firefly-iii/blob/master/.github/contributing.md) and a [code of conduct](https://github.com/firefly-iii/firefly-iii/blob/master/.github/code_of_conduct.md), which I invite you to check out.